Table of Contents

 fail _ = NothingWhen we chain together a number of computations over

-Maybe using (>>=) or (>>), and any returns
+Maybe using (>>=) or (>>), if any of them returns

 Nothing, then we don't evaluate any of the